Visan1/portfolio/README.md

 **Marketing Analyst & Data Entry Contractor at Upfeat Media (_June 2023 - Present_)**
 - Conducted market research on E-commerce shops including UberEats, Reebok, Best Buy and more to determine the most popular items in revenue and search results according to consumer trends
-- Crafted creative and accurate promotional content using data of the most popular items from each business combined with SEO strategies, increasing web traffic by up to 30%
+- Crafted creative promotional content using data of the most popular items from each business combined with SEO strategies, increasing web traffic by up to 30%
 - Updated existing marketing promotional content daily to accurately align with current sales from vendors